 As the vehicle is a tax depreciable asset, it should be taken into account that according to basis § 1, item 83 of the DD of CITL.
 In the taxable amount for determining the tax on the costs under.
 Art.
 204, para.
 1, item 4 of the same law should include tax (not accounting) of the same.Each company may choose which of the three methods to use when calculating the taxable amount for determining the tax on expenditure in nature.

 These are just some of the particularities when accounting a company car.
-To learn more and get accounting consultations from professionals with experience CONTACT US.
+To learn more and get accounting consultations from professionals with experience get in touch with T&G Consulting.